Referendums by country: Sudan

-In 2011, Sudan conducted a referendum for Southern Sudan to choose unity or separation from Sudan and form their own sovereign state, the result was in Favour of separation, and the South became independent from Sudan on 9 July 2011. with the country name Republic of South Sudan.
+In 2011, Sudan conducted a referendum in Southern Sudan to choose between continued unity and separation from Sudan.
+The result was overwhelmingly in favour of separation, with 98.83% of voters supporting the move.
+Consequently, the region became independent on 9 July 2011, forming the Republic of South Sudan.

 Morocco

 There have been several referendums in Morocco, most of which were related to the Moroccan constitution.
 Since becoming King, Mohammed VI has led many reforms that made Morocco an exception from all the other Arab countries.
 On February 20, 2011, thousands took to the streets of Rabat, Casablanca, Tangier and Marrakesh in peaceful protests demanding a new constitution, a change in government and an end to corruption.
 During a march on Hassan II Avenue in Rabat, demonstrators demanded a new constitution to bring more democracy to the country.
 They shouted slogans calling for economic opportunity, education reform, better health services, and help in coping with the rising cost of living.

 On March 9, King Mohammed VI made a speech that was described as a "historical" speech in which he announced several reforms including a new constitution to the country.

 In a televised speech on Friday, 17 June, King Mohammed VI announced a series of constitutional reforms, to be put to a national referendum on 1 July.
 The proposed reforms would give the prime minister and the parliament more executive authority, and would make Berber an official language in Morocco, together with Arabic.
 The proposal would empower the prime minister with the authority to appoint government officials and to dissolve the parliament - the powers previously held by the king.
 However, the king would remain the military commander-in-chief and would retain his position as the chair of the Council of Ministers and the Supreme Security Council, the primary bodies responsible for the security policy.
 A new constitutional provision would also confirm the king's role as the highest religious authority in the country.